caseypaquola/BigBrainWarp/docs/index.rst

 -------

-If you have problems installing the software or questions about usage and documentation, or something else related to BigBrainWrap, you can post to the `Issues <https://github.com/MICA-MNI/BigBrainWrap/issues>`_ section of our repository.
+If you have problems installing the software or questions about usage and documentation, or something else related to BigBrainWarp, you can post to the `Issues <https://github.com/MICA-MNI/BigBrainWarp/issues>`_ section of our repository.